whaaaley/AutoHotkeyScripts/README.md

 ## monitor-padding.ahk

-This script creates 36px transparent padding on all sides (top, bottom, left, and right) of Monitor 1 and Monitor 2.
-It reserves 36px on all sides of each monitor separately, so maximized windows don’t overlap the padding.
+This script creates configurable transparent padding on all sides (top, bottom, left, and right) of two monitors.
+It reserves space on all sides of each monitor separately, so maximized windows don't overlap the padding.
 The script restores the original work areas upon exit and includes error handling.

 ### Features:
-- **Monitor Padding**: Creates transparent padding around the edges of multiple monitors.
+- **Configurable Monitor Padding**: Creates transparent padding around the edges of two monitors with customizable sizes for each side.
-- **Work Area Management**: Adjusts the reserved work area so maximized windows don’t overlap the padding.
+- **Work Area Management**: Adjusts the reserved work area so maximized windows don't overlap the padding.
 - **Restoration**: Automatically restores the original work area when the script exits.
-- **Supports Multi-Monitor Setup**: Allows configuring multiple monitors by manually specifying the size and position.
+- **Multi-Monitor Support**: Configures two monitors by manually specifying their size and position.
+- **Periodic Checks**: Regularly verifies and resets the work area if necessary.

 ### Configuration:
-- `BAR_SIZE`: Thickness of the padding in pixels.
-Default is `36px`.
+- **Bar Sizes**: Customize padding size for each side of each monitor: bar1 := { top: 36, bottom: 36, left: 36, right: 36 }
+bar2 := { top: 36, bottom: 36, left: 36, right: 36 }
-- **Monitor Configuration**: Manually define the position and size of each monitor by updating the `monitor1` and `monitor2` variables.
+- **Monitor Configuration**: Manually define the position and size of each monitor: monitor2 := { left: 0, top: 0, width: 2560, height: 1440 }     ; Primary Monitor (Monitor 2)
+monitor1 := { left: 2560, top: 0, width: 2560, height: 1440 }  ; Secondary Monitor (Monitor 1)

 ### Functions:
-1. **`CreateBarsForMonitor()`**:
+1. **`createBarsForMonitor(monitor, barConfig)`**:
-Creates transparent padding for all sides (top, bottom, left, and right) for a given monitor.
+Creates transparent padding for all sides of a monitor using the specific bar size configuration.

-2. **`ReserveWorkAreaForMonitor()`**:
+2. **`createBar(x, y, w, h)`**:
+Creates a single transparent, click-through bar at the specified position and size.
+3. **`reserveWorkAreaForMonitor(monitor, barConfig)`**:
-Adjusts the work area to reserve space for the transparent padding.
+Adjusts the work area to reserve space for the transparent padding on a specific monitor.

-3. **`ExitFunc()`**:
+4. **`checkAndResetWorkArea()`**:
+Periodically checks and resets the work area if it doesn't match the desired configuration.
+5. **`isWorkAreaCorrect(monitor, desiredWorkArea)`**:
+Checks if the current work area matches the desired work area for a monitor.
+6. **`setWorkArea(workArea)`**:
+Sets the work area to the specified configuration.
+7. **`restoreWorkArea(originalWorkArea, monitorName)`**:
-When the script exits, this function restores the original work area and removes the transparent padding.
+Restores the original work area for a specific monitor.
+8. **`destroyBars(bars)`**:
+Removes all created transparent bars.
+9. **`exitFunc(ExitReason, ExitCode)`**:
+Handles script exit by restoring original work areas and destroying bars.

 ### Usage:
 1. Ensure AutoHotkey v2.0 is installed.
-2. Adjust the monitor configuration according to your setup (position, width, height).
+2. Adjust the bar size configuration and monitor configuration according to your setup.
-3. Run the script to apply 36px transparent padding around all sides of your monitors.
+3. Run the script to apply the configured transparent padding around all sides of your monitors.
+4. The script will periodically check and reset the work area if necessary.
-4. The original work area will be restored when the script exits.
+5. The original work areas will be restored when the script exits.

 ### Known Issues:
-- **Delayed Work Area Update on Start**: The reserved work area (padding) will not update immediately.
-The update will typically happen after interacting with the desktop or moving a window.
 - **Manual Updates**: The script needs to be manually updated to reflect changes in monitor configurations if they differ from the pre-set values.

 ---